FormidableLabs/victory-docs/src/pages/docs/victory-brush-container.md

 When this prop is not specified, a `<rect/>` will be rendered.

 *default:* `handleComponent={<rect/>}`

+### handleStyle

+The `handleStyle` adds custom styles to the `handleComponents`.
+This prop should be given as an object of SVG style attributes.

+Handles refer to the region on each highlighted area where the the area may be expanded.
+Only handles relevant to the given `dimension` will be rendered.
+For example, when `brushDimension="x"` only "left" and "right" handles will be rendered.
+Handles are automatically styled with cursors appropriate to their orientation.

+*default:* `handleStyle={{stroke: "transparent", fill: "transparent"}}

+### onBrushDomainChange

+The optional `onBrushDomainChange` prop accepts an function to be called on each update to the highlighted domain.
+The function accepts a single parameter of `domain`.
+The `domain` parameter will be provided as an object with min-max arrays for `x` and `y`.

+*example:* `onBrushDomainChange={(domain) => handeDomainChange(domain)}`

 [brush and zoom guide]: https://formidable.com/open-source/victory/guides/brush-and-zoom
 [VictoryContainer]: https://formidable.com/open-source/victory/docs/victory-container